 The main issue about using natural treatments for Endometriosis is to not see them as a quick fix.
 Treatment will take longer, but it will be gentler, safer, and more effective for long-term results.

-If you decide to follow the path of natural treatment, then you need to find yourself a reputable, trained practitioner who should belong to a recognized governing body for their particular practice.
+If you decide to follow the path of natural treatment, then you need to find yourself a reputable, trained practitioner who should belong to a recognised governing body for their particular practice.

 Before embarking on any course of therapy you should ask your practitioner these questions: